 Children at High Risk of Poor Oral Health!

 Teaching children to brush their teeth in early year settings is a scheme that has never been in place before, although in recent months The National Institute for Health and Care Excellence (NICE) has said that local authorities should be commissioning a tooth brushing programme within early year care provisions.
-NICE has said it would mainly be necessary in underprivileged areas and areas where children are more at risk of poor oral health; but it would still be required across the board.
+NICE has said it would mainly be necessary for underprivileged areas and areas where children are more at risk of poor oral health, but it would still be required across the board.

-Under the new programme staff should oversee children brushing their teeth every day and communicate with parents to get them to encourage their children to brush their teeth at home.
+Under the new programme, staff should oversee children brushing their teeth every day and communicate with parents to get them to encourage their children to brush their teeth at home.